-Dogs coming for OFA examinations should arrive 20 minutes early, for paperwork and to allow time for maximal pupillary dilation.
-Owners and/or breeders of dogs coming for OFA examinations should bring the registration number of the dog(s).
+Dogs coming for OFA examinations arrive 20 minutes early for paperwork and to allow time for maximal pupillary dilation.
+Owners and/or breeders of dogs coming for OFA examinations should bring the registration number and microchip number of the dog(s).
 This is required on the OFA form and is vital for us to track statistics on individual dog breeds.
 OFA will not accept forms without registration numbers.
 They also request a microchip or tattoo number.